jdriselvato/PSP-Homebrew-Development/README.md

+## Examples

+1. PSP Controls - print on the screen the button pressed on the PSP.
+2. Sprite follow - a simple app that shows drawing two spites.
+One sprite is controlled by the player, the second sprite follows the player with a simple algo.

 ## Customizing the eboot

 While initially testing LuaPlayer Euphoria v7 on PPSSPP, I became annoyed at the fact that every eboot has the same icon and the PPSSPP display doesn't make it obvious which icon is the one I'm working with.